 Good bathroom storage is essential in a small room to reduce clutter and increase space.
 Make use of every nook, cranny and alcove and build in shelves where possible.
 If you can, include recesses in the walls by the bath or shower to create a handy storage area for toiletries, and incorporate good towel storage, too.

-See our favourite storage ideas for small bathrooms.
+See more of our favourite storage ideas for small bathrooms.

 How to decorate your small bathroom